AnyLog-co/documentation/getting started.md

 # Getting Started

+This documents provides a high level summary of some of the main functionalities supported by the AnyLog Network.
 This document explains how to install, configure and run AnyLog instances.

 ## About AnyLog